-This is the start of a new series I’m excited to launch!
+This is the start of a new series, Behind the Brand.
 Together we will learn more about the “why” driving slow fashion brands and discover some of the independent designers and makers creating beautiful clothing with a conscience.

 First we have Jess Sternberg owner of Free Label, a Vancouver-based clothing brand with a focus on inclusivity, comfort, sustainability and local manufacturing.
 Their collection includes high quality everyday pieces, comfy bra tops and loungewear, and seasonless wardrobe staples.